-All ECUs MUST verify image metadata as specified in Section 5.4.4 before installing an image or making it available to other ECUs.
-A Primary ECU MUST perform full verification (Section 5.4.4.2).
+All ECUs SHALL verify image metadata as specified in Section 5.4.4 before installing an image or making it available to other ECUs.
+A Primary ECU SHALL perform full verification (Section 5.4.4.2).
 A Secondary ECU SHOULD perform full verification if possible.
 If a Secondary cannot perform full verification, it SHALL, at the very least, perform partial verification.
-In addition, it MAY also perform some steps from the full verification process.
+In addition, it can also perform some steps from the full verification process.
 See the Uptane Deployment Best Practices document ([DEPLOY]) for a discussion of how to choose between partial and full verification.

-ECUs MUST have a secure source of time.
-An OEM/Uptane implementer MAY use any external source of time that is demonstrably secure.
-The Uptane Deployment Best Practices document ([DEPLOY]) describes one way to implement an external time server to cryptographically attest time, as well as the security properties required.
+ECUs SHALL have a secure source of time.
+An OEM/Uptane implementer can use any external source of time that is demonstrably secure.